pasturm/TofDaqR/README.md

 R Interface to TOFWERK TofDaq API.

-The TofDaqR package provides an interface to the TOFWERK TofDaq API (TofDaqDll, TwH5Dll, TwToolDll for Windows, and libtwh5, libtwtool for macOS and Linux, API version 1.99r450).
+The TofDaqR package provides an interface to the TOFWERK TofDaq API (TofDaqDll, TwH5Dll, TwToolDll for Windows, and libtwh5, libtwtool for macOS and Linux).
 TofDaqR functions can be used to communicate with the TofDaq recorder application, to access data in realtime and to control the TOF Power Supply.
 Further, there are functions to access and modify recorded data stored in HDF5 files and additional "tool" functions, e.g. for peak fitting.

 ## Version history
 See [NEWS](https://github.com/pasturm/TofDaqR/blob/master/NEWS).